EU Reintegration Programme ,

 For technical reasons, Internet Explorer cannot be used, so an alternative web browser such as Google Chrome must be used.

-To use RIAT, participation in a (two-stage) training course is required in advance, during which the registration and authentication procedure is completed.
+To use RIAT, participation in a training course is required in advance, which provides an overview of the RIAT platform and the EU reintegration programme as well as an explanation, how a complete and correct application is submitted.
 All information on the RIAT training courses offered can be found in the login area on ReturningfromGermany.de.
 Please register in advance in the login area.

 Subsequent application